 - Brand.
 We usually recommend buying steam cleaners made by brands with established reputations.
 This doesn’t guarantee quality, but makes it more likely that you’re buying a powerful and reliable steam cleaner.
 Some examples of (generally) trustworthy brands include Bissell, Black & Decker, Beldray, VonHaus, Hoover, Morphy Richards, Karcher and Vax – although not all these brands produce handheld models.

 - Attachments.
 The best handheld steam cleaners usually come with a range of attachments for various jobs.
-Examples include squeegees (for glass), brushes (for getting rid of grime and stubborn dirt) and scrubbing pads (for oven grease).
+Examples include squeegees (for glass), steam concentrators, brushes (for getting rid of grime and stubborn dirt), detail brush, angled nozzles, hose extensions for hard-to-reach places, and scrubbing pads (for oven grease).
 Make sure you know the areas you want to clean around the home, so you can buy a steam cleaner that meets your requirements.

 - Price.
 Handheld steam cleaners are cheaper than mops or full-size cleaners.
 Even so, it’s important know how much you want to spend before you start looking.
 They generally range from £20-£50, although price doesn’t always equal quality.